 - Finally, Grandpa Joe’s reaction to Wonka’s refusal to give Charlie the lifetime supply of chocolate is an entitled absurdity.
 Wonka is correct: they broke the rules.
 And they’ve already had a day that exceeds any of their wildest dreams (remember: Joe is fresh off a 20-year stint in bed with three other people).

-In the midst of that weirdness, we, the audience, learns several self-evident truths.
-The lessons we learn (via the singing Oompa Loompas) are as follows:
+In the midst of that weirdness, we, the audience, learn several self-evident truths.
+The lessons we come to understand (via the singing Oompa Loompas) are as follows:

 - Don’t eat too much chocolate.

 - Don’t chew too much gum.

 - If your kid is a brat, it’s your fault.